mainmatter/playbook/project-procedure/consulting/README.md

 supporting or leading product initiatives and making the client's in-house teams more efficient.

+## Kick-Off Meeting

+Consulting projects start with a
+[kick-off meeting](../digital-products/#kick-off-meeting) in which the project team gets assembled involving all stakeholders.

 ## Introduction

 Following the kick-off meeting with all stakeholders we ask our clients to